+Status April 2014

-Owner Resources April 2014 Ongoing City Manager's Office All The Official Plan Vaughan Tomorrow has been adopted by Council and is awaiting approval from the Region.
-Other Master Plans such as Green Directions, the VFRS Master Plan, the Active Together Master Plan, Long Range Financial Plan and the Employment Sectors Strategy Study are in various stages of implementation.
-The Consolidated Growth Management Strategy encompasses all of the above noted projects as well as other appropriate strategic initiatives which are part of the Vaughan Vision
+The Official Plan Vaughan Tomorrow has been adopted by Council and is awaiting approval from the Region.
+Other Master Plans such as Green Directions. the VFRS Master Plan, the Active Together Master Plan, Long Range Financial Plan and the Employment Sectors Strategy Study are in various stages of implementation.
+The Consolidated Growth Management Strategy encompasses all of the above noted projects as well as other appropriate strategic initiatives which are part of the Vaughan Vision 2020 strategic plan.